Looking for a truly engaging fact-filled book to accompany geography

 key word can be read aloud to a younger child or read independently

-by a young reader, though the vocabulary sometimes proves to be
+by a young reader, though the vocabulary often proves to be quite

-a bit of a challenge.
-These poems are in a slightly larger font
+a challenge.
+These poems are in a slightly larger font than the

-than the other text, making them stand out on the page.
-The author
+other text, making them stand out on the page.
+Many poems include

 The more challenging text on each page comprises multiple paragraphs